You can read this article on Medium too.

 The good news is that multilingualism is not prevented.
 There resides our little hope.

 Hope of seeing multilingualism supported in the future?

 Not in the short term, for sure, and likely never at all.

 Medium experimented multilingualism in the past in the weird form of editorial colonialism in some countries – with no multilingual features –, and they withdrew.

 Medium is a magazine, a social, and a blogging platform.
 But their clear primary interest is attracting readers by featuring articles around certain editorial focuses.
 In English.
 They’re not interested in being a blog hosting alternative, nor an independent publishing platform with social features.
 I fell in that trap, with many others, and afterward realized why the much-needed features expected in a blogging platform never arrived. (see The Feature I Miss Most on Medium)

 On top of that, you may already have noticed that Medium topics are not exactly international.
 Most of the stories are around some US-based cultures.
 Just the list of Medium topics speaks volumes.

 Almost all Medium users read and write in English.
 Users come from many countries – even if western cultures are prevalent – but the common language is English.
-That’s what all is around.
-By writing in a language other than English, you’re just out of the mainstream.
-Out of a lot.
+By writing in a language other than English, you’re out of the mainstream.
+Out a lot.

-That alone is enough to reduce your exposure dramatically, but Medium wants to make things worse.
+That alone is enough to reduce your exposure dramatically, but Medium makes things worse.